panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 ## Evaluation 1: June 24 - 28, 2019

 ### Stage 5 | Finishing Question Making (July 6, 2019 - July 21, 2019)
 This stage will be the last stage that tries to address the problems related to template generation for simple and complex QA.

 - Current complex QA model doesn’t understand when to add a new variable in the query, need to devise a method to make it more aware.
-Discuss and fInd a way to handle these points in the model.
-(Some of my ideas were mentioned in the previous section ) [<span style="color:red"> Not Done </span>]
+Discuss and find a way to handle these points in the model.
+(Some of my ideas were mentioned in the previous sections of the proposal ) [<span style="color:red"> Not Done </span>]
     - This aspect tried to address an issue which could not be accomodated in the current timeline.
-    - The overall direction of the project is analysisng the compositionality of the code.
+    - The overall direction of the project is analysisng the compositionality capability of the code.
-    - Thus it was dropped and can be considered as future aspect of the project.
+    - Thus it was dropped and can be considered as future scope of the project.
-- Discuss the results and devise plans for the future steps.
+- Discuss the results and devise plans for the future steps. [<span style="color:red"> Not Done </span>]

 ## Evaluation 2: July 22 - 26, 2019